momustafahmed/dengue-thailand-ews/README.md

 ## 📝 Note

-This is a **demonstration dashboard** using synthetic data for visualization purposes.
-For operational deployment, integrate with real-time surveillance and climate data sources.
+This is a **prototype / demonstration dashboard** that only uses synthetic data for visualization purposes.
+For operational deployment, integrate with real-time surveillance and climate data sources and validate against official case counts.

 ## 🤝 Contributing